datacommonsorg/website/tools/nl/validator/README.md

 #### Usage

-The test takes a few hours to run, but checkpoints state every N entries, so be sure to run with a specific `run_name` and use that for all such runs.
+The test takes a few hours to run, but checkpoints state every N entries, so be sure to run with a specific `run_name` and use that for re-runs.

 ```
 ./systest.sh <RUN_NAME>